Mount Saint Mary College’s Education programs are fully

 Adolescence with Special Education and Middle School

-Students seeking certification in English, mathematics, biology
+Students seeking certification in English, Mathematics, Biology,

-30‑credit history major, with additional social sciences
+complete a 30‑credit history major, with additional Social Sciences

 requirements, to be prepared to teach the different types of

-classes a social studies teacher may be assigned to (see
+classes a Social Studies teacher may be assigned to (see

-Candidates for a middle school extension will take additional
+Candidates for a Middle School Extension will take additional

 coursework preparing them to teach their content area in grades 5